oneacik/mindoo/public/Events/DDD-GDA/DDD-GDA Control plane.md

 ### Hints
 - On linkedin look for people in a given company - look for **employer branding**, then **hrs**, then **others**
+- Write to few people (for example 2-3 ppl), even if it is not urgent
 - Try to arrange a meeting to seal the deal
 	- When arranging the meeting **be clear with its agenda**
 	- Agenda should cover things needed to cover all the fill in tables
-- It is worth to present what DDD meetup is and what is expected amount of people
+- It is good to start with a note containing information about DDD meetup
+    - What is DDD
+    - For whom it is